OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes TDD (Technichal Design Document).md

 Script Logic (BattleManager.gd):
 FSM States: IDLE, SETUP, START_OF_TURN, MANAGEMENT, COMBAT, END_OF_TURN, VICTORY, DEFEAT.
 Properties:
-_battle_gacha_pools: Dictionary: Stores the drawable instances for each tier for the current battle.
+battle_inventory: Dictionary: Stores the drawable instances for each tier for the current battle.
 _battle_discard_pile: Array: Stores all instances removed from play during the current battle.
 _gacha_tokens: int: The player's currency for the Gacha Machines in this battle.
 active_synergies: Dictionary: Tracks currently active synergies and their tiers.